shalean-cleaning/shalean-cleaning-services/public/images/README.md

 ## Professional Cleaning Team Photo

-To complete the Hero section update, please add the professional cleaning team photo to this directory.
+The hero image is currently showing a placeholder.
+To display the actual professional cleaning team photo, add the image file to this directory.

 ### Image Requirements:
 - **File name**: `cleaning-team-hero.jpg`